VahagnCh/DiscordBot/README.md

-# Discord Boss Timer Bot
+# Boss Alert Discord Bot

 A Discord bot that helps track and alert for boss spawn times in games.
 The bot maintains a schedule of boss spawns, sends alerts before they appear, and allows manual tracking of boss deaths.